 Q: How will the sales tax increase effect lower- and fixed-income residents?

 A: Sales taxes are considered a regressive tax, meaning that the relative effect on fixed- and lower-income families is greater than those earning higher incomes.
 It is important to note that the sales tax is not applicable to groceries or large purchases like cars and the sales tax will help fund transit and affordable housing – two important considerations that benefit those on lower- and fixed-incomes.

 Q: How can residents track how revenue from the increase is being spent?

-A: Revenue generated through the sales tax increase is treated as a separate budget item; setting a precedent of use by future administrations.
-Residents can track how revenue is being spent for the four critical needs via the Funding Our Future Dashboard.
+A: Revenue generated through the sales tax increase is being treated as a separate budget item; setting a precedent of use by future administrations.
+Residents can track how revenue is being spent on the Funding Our Future Dashboard.

 Q: When can the City increase or decrease their portion of sales tax?